Teacher researcher in Physical transfers

 Research unit: Physical Environment of the Horticultural Plant

 After an engineer diploma in hydraulics and fluid mechanics (at ENSEEIHT, Toulouse, France), I started a Ph.D. thesis in environmental sciences in a laboratory (CEREVE) belonging to the water and forest engineering school (ENGREF) and to the bridges and roads engineering school (ENPC) in Paris.
 Then I got a position in administrative research for IFREMER (French National Institute for Marine Research) in Brussels.
 Afterwards I got a job at Numeca Int SA, Brussels, working on environmental applications of a CFD software.
 I also worked for INRIA (French National Institute for Research in Computer Science and Control) on fluid-structure coupling before I became assistant professor in Fluid Mechanics at the French National Agronomic Institute (INA-PG) in Paris in 2001.
 Finally, I got an assistant professor position in Agrocampus Ouest, Angers, France in 2001.
-In 2011, I became professor in Physics of transfers and since 2012, I have been the head of the EPHor (Environmental Physics and Horticulture) research unit.
-As of January 2022, I will take over the deputy management of the Institute for Research in Sciences and Techniques of the City (IRSTV).
+In 2011, I became professor in Physics of transfers.
+From 2012 to 2021, I was the head of the EPHor (Environmental Physics and Horticulture) research unit.
+In July 2021, I became the head the Department of Physical Environment, Landscape Architecture and Territorial Development (MilPPaT) at Agrocampus Ouest/Institut Agro (60 people).
+In addition in 2022, I was appointed deputy director of the Institute of research in urban science and technology IRSTV (170 people).

 2008: Accreditation to supervise research (Habilitation à Diriger des Recherches), University of Angers, specialty Physics Physique : « Contribution to the modelling of flows and transfers in fluid mechanics : analysis of several coupling mechanisms.»